 Research and Design

-We are very grateful to Scott Logan of the Phoenix Streets Department for all of his help and patience with this project.
+We are very grateful to Scott Logan and Eileen Yazzie of the Phoenix Streets Department for all of their help and patience with this project.
 It is amazing how much is involved with planning a versatile thoroughfare that is safe and enjoyable for walkers, bicyclists, runners and cars.

 A recent street redesign project took place in Paradise Valley.
-The design transformed 56th Street North of McDonald Drive from an unexciting stretch of 2-lane Collector Street to a vibrant Visually Significant Corridor (VSC) that conveyed a sense of place.
-It included street calming features, included creative elements such as; multi-use path with pedestrian sit down sanctuaries, art work, meandering geometry, a landscaped median, and provided connectivity from the Sanctuary Resort through Mountain Shadows to the El Charro Restaurant.
+The design transformed 56th Street North of McDonald Drive from an unexciting stretch of 2-lane Collector Street to a vibrant Visually Significant Corridorthat conveyed a pedestrian friendly sense of place.